rekhaDevs/samagragovernance.in/src/pages/team/index.md

       interned at NITI Aayog and Ernst & Young.
 Ananya co-founded the Rotaract Club of her college and was also part of the street play society.
 An opportunity to bring about impact at scale for citizens by working with government brought her to Samagra.
-Currently, she is part of the ADAPT team in Odisha.
+Currently, she is part of the Mission Prerna team in Uttar Pradesh.
     image: /img/edited_ananya.jpg
     linkedInProfile: 'https://www.linkedin.com/feed/update/urn:li:activity:6680824251118944256/'
     name: Ananya Jain
-    project: ADAPT
+    project: Mission Prerna
   - bio: >-
       Ankit holds a Bachelor's degree in Computer Science and Engineering from Uttar Pradesh Technical University and a Master's in Management with a